The Eviction Process: What to Do After Serving a 30-Day Notice

 Hiring a lawyer is also recommended, especially if you are unsure of the eviction process or if the tenant has filed a countersuit.
 Their expertise will ensure that you have the best chance possible of getting a ruling in your favor.

-As the best property management Hampton has to offer, Osprey Property Management has plenty of experience in handling evictions.
+As the best property management Hampton, VA has to offer, Osprey Property Management has plenty of experience in handling evictions.
 Reach out to learn more about how we can help!

 Get more insights into the eviction process with a free copy of our “Rental Property Owner's Tenant Eviction Checklist.”